 Please update your browser.

-After leaving the U.S. Marine Corps, Krystle Ramos found a new community and new opportunities at JPMorgan Chase.
+After leaving the U.S. Marine Corps, Krystle Ramos applied her military-earned skills to leadership opportunities at JPMorgan Chase.

-When Krystle Ramos graduated high school in 2005, she joined the U.S. Marine Corps.
-The latest in a long line of family members who had joined the military, she was excited to carry on the legacy of service.
-She was also excited about her chosen area of focus: nuclear, biological and chemical defense.
+When Krystle Ramos graduated high school in 2005, she joined the U.S. Marine Corps — the latest in a long line of family members to serve in the military.
+She was excited to carry on the legacy of service and was stationed in Okinawa, Japan, where her chosen area of focus was nuclear, biological and chemical defense.

-But upon entering service, her plans took a turn.
-“You have the job that you sign up for, and then when you deploy you might get trained for a different job,” Ramos says.
-In her case, that meant being moved from a posting in Okinawa, Japan, to a deployment to Fallujah, Iraq.
-It was the height of the Iraq War, and she was assigned to detainee operations.
+But her plans took a turn.
+“You have the job that you sign up for, and then when you deploy you might get trained for a different job,” Ramos said.
+In her case, that meant going from Japan to a deployment in Fallujah, Iraq.
+It was the height of the Iraq War, and she was assigned to operations.

-At the time, Ramos was focused on the war in Iraq and her part in it.
-But today, more than 10 years after completing her military service, she sees a direct connection to her time in Fallujah and her success in corporate America.
+Today, more than 10 years after completing her service, she sees a direct connection to her time in the military and her success in corporate America.

 “That confidence and those clear communication skills have carried over across all of my roles at JPMorgan Chase."

-Ramos is one of over 16,000 veterans hired at JPMorgan Chase since 2011.
-That number isn't accidental—the company has a longstanding commitment to hiring veterans.
+Ramos is one of over 18,000 veterans JPMorgan Chase has hired since 2011.
+That number is intentional.